lowdrant/rdiv/README.md

 1. Compute the divider resistor ratio, `k`
 2. Constrain the resistor ratio to \(0,10\] using `log10`.
 3. Compute the error ratio error matrix, `d = rtable*k-rtable.T`
-4. Only look at the upper triangular portion of `d`
+4. Only look at the upper triangular portion of `d`, which is skew-symmetric
-5. Ignore
+5. Ignore positive, negative, or no error entries, depending on user input
+6. Convert to absolute error
-6. Construct the "best column" - for each row, find the column with least error (N sorts of N<100 floats)
+7. Construct the "best column" - for each row, find the column with least absolute error
-7. Find the "best row" - the row with least error in the "best column"
+8. Find the "best row" - the row with least absolute error in the "best column"
-8. The best column index gives R1, and the best row index gives R2
+9. The best column index gives R1, and the best row index gives R2
-9. Scale R1 by the the original `k` order of magnitude
+10. Scale R1 by the the original `k` order of magnitude
-10. Print R1,R2
+11. Print R1,R2

 ### The Math
 Claim: Consider a solved minimum-error resistor ratio pair, R1 and R2.
 In implementation and in theory, if the ratio is multiplied by 10, the minimum-error R2 stays constant, and the minimum-error R1 is multiplied by 10.